Chocolate Chip Banana Muffins

 This is one of my go-to muffin recipes and my kids request these all the time.
 Here’s several reasons why they’re so great:

 - Simple ingredients.
-These muffins are made with simple, basic baking ingredients that you probably already have in your kitchen.
+These are made with simple, basic baking ingredients that you probably already have in your kitchen.
 Plus, I love that they’re a great way to make use of overripe bananas, on your counter, begging to be eaten!

-These banana muffins are made with simple ingredients to give them the perfect soft, tender crumb, plus sweet flavor from both the ripe bananas and the chocolate chips.
+These banana chocolate chip muffins are made with simple ingredients to give them the perfect soft, tender crumb, plus sweet flavor from both the ripe bananas and the chocolate chips.
 Here are all of the ingredients you’ll need:

 - Butter.
 I prefer to use unsalted butter in my baked goods and then add in extra salt.
 If you only have salted butter available, simply leave out the 1/4 teaspoon of salt in this recipe.